 Flying from Russian territory, the majority of Moscow's heavy bomber sorties have been undertaken by the Tu-22M3 Backfire aircraft.
 Alongside the powerful Su-34 Fullback, these Tu-22M3s are now conducting operations against targets in Syria from the Hamedan airbase in western Iran.

-The Tu-22M, which was first introduced into Soviet service during the 1970s, is a swing-wing supersonic bomber capable of carrying around 20 metric tonnes of bombs or cruise missiles.
+The Tu-22M, which was first introduced into Soviet service during the 1970s, is a swing-wing supersonic bomber capable of carrying around 20 metric tons of bombs or cruise missiles.

-Today, it is predominantly used to drop large numbers of unguided "dumb bombs" from medium altitude on targets such as military camps and besieged cities.
+Today, it is predominantly used to drop large numbers of unguided "dumb bombs" from medium altitude on targets like military camps and besieged cities.

 Operationally, basing the Tu-22M in Iran will reduce by at least 60 percent the time needed to fly each combat mission over Syria, compared with flying from Russian bases.